m-gutierrez/CAD---Experiment-systems/README.md

 +	Macor support: on top of the rogers CPGA a macor support is placed around the mill-max pins.
 The macor support has 3 tapped-holes for mounting an adapter to a smar-act 3-axis stage and holds a right-angled mirror which both allows for additional optical access and, primarily, serves as an oven block preventing Sr from being deposited on the majority of the trap surface.
 [insert image]

-+	wiring + support: electrical connections are made to the db connectors via 18awg silver platted wire.
-We buy kapton coated from accuglass even though we strip the kapton off before assembly.
-This was the only supplier we could get a small amount of silver platted copper wire from.
-The silver platting was desired for its reduced RF resistance.
-This was also the reason for the higher-gauge wire.
-We typically see RF resistances of 1-3OHms at 50MHz, including DB-feedthrough, wound air-inductor, CPGA-pins + wiring, + trap wire-bonds and connections.
-The other advantage of the low guage wire is the pcb is completely rigidly supported by the 100x ~1.2in long wires.
-Connections to the flange db-connectors are made via crimped gold-plated db-pins which are housed in 2 macor db-connectors both from accuglass.
-Connections to the PCB are made with Sn-Ag solder.

-The original mount included 4 aluminum supporting feet which braced the PCB around the CPGA-insertion.
-But
++	wiring + support: electrical connections are made to the db connectors via ~1.2in long 18awg silver platted copper wire.
+Flange Connections are made via Accuglass's T-1 contact pins and are held together in an Accuglass db-50 macor housing.
+PCB-side connections are made using a lead-free Sn-Ag solder Kester PN#24-7068-6401.
+The silver-platting and low-gauge of the wire was chosen to minimize RF-resistance but also add the benefit of completely supporting the PCB without the need for the planned macor and aluminum supports shown in the image.